ministryofjustice/laa-assure-hmrc-data/docs/development/setup.md

 ### Mock azure login

-If the MOCK_AZURE env var is set to "true" it will be possible to bypass azure authentication and login as any user that exists in the database, using user's email and password as the value contained in the MOCK_AZURE_PASSWORD env var.
+If the MOCK_AZURE env var is set to "true" it will be possible to bypass azure authentication and login as the mock azure user that is seeded in the database.
+The mock user's login details are supplied via `MOCK_AZURE_USERNAME` and `MOCK_AZURE_PASSWORD` env var values included in the seeds (i.e. by `db:seed`)